Jai0212/secure-auth-ai/README.md

 - **success** - true if request was successful, false otherwise
 - **message** - message for debugging in case of an error or a success message

-When you first use the package, you must call the function `initializePackageSAA()` which will give you a token which must be used to refer to your table in other functions.
+When you first use the package, you must call the function `initializePackageSAA()` which will give you a token that refers to your table.
 This token is the first parameter in all other functions.

 ## Example